Bulimia Jaw Pain and Swelling

 • Heat: Warm packs on the side of your face can reduce inflammation and ease the pain.

-• Medications: Anti-inflammatory therapies can help tissues to return to their proper size.
-Over-the-counter medications can work for this.
+• Medications: Anti-inflammatory therapies, such as over-the-counter medications, can help tissues return to their proper size.

 Surgical Options

-Your team can use ultrasound technology to examine your swollen glands and remove abnormal tissues contributing to swelling.
-In severe cases, your doctor can also remove some of your salivary glands.
+Your team can use ultrasound technology to examine your swollen glands and remove abnormal tissues contributing to bulimia face swelling.
+In severe cases, your doctor can also remove some of your swollen salivary glands.

-TMJ is harder to treat, but some people find relief through therapies that repair torn tissues and allow for flexibility.
+TMJ is more complex to treat, but some people find relief through therapies that repair torn tissues and allow for flexibility.

 Bulimia Jaw Before & After: How Long Will It Last?